Brian May: Personal life

 From 1976 to 1988, May was married to Christine Mullen.
-They had three children: James (born 15 June 1978), Louisa (born 22 May 1981), and Emily Ruth (born 18 February 1987).
+They had three children.
 They separated in 1988.
-May had met actress Anita Dobson in 1986.
+May met actress Anita Dobson in 1986.
 She inspired him to write the 1989 hit "I Want It All".
 They married on 18 November 2000.

-He has said in interviews that he had depression in the late 1980s and early 1990s, to the point of contemplating suicide, for reasons having to do with his troubled first marriage, his perceived failure as a husband and father, his father Harold's death, and Freddie Mercury's illness and death.
+He has said in interviews that he had depression in the late 1980s and early 1990s, to the point of contemplating suicide, for reasons having to do with his troubled first marriage, his perceived failure as a husband and father, and the deaths of Mercury and his father Harold.

 According to The Sunday Times Rich List of 2019, May is worth £160 million.
 He has homes in London and Windlesham, Surrey.
 May's father Harold was a long-time heavy cigarette smoker.
 As a result, May dislikes smoking, to the point where he was already prohibiting smoking indoors at his concerts before many countries imposed smoking bans.

-He is an active animal rights advocate, and he was appointed a vice-president of an animal welfare charity, the RSPCA, in September 2012.
-A vegan since taking part in the 2020 Veganuary challenge, May has stated that meat eating is responsible for the COVID-19 pandemic.
-May describes himself as agnostic.
+A vegan since taking part in the 2020 Veganuary challenge, May has blamed meat eating for the COVID-19 pandemic.
+May describes himself as "not belonging to an organised religion, but feels there is a god of some kind which we know very little about".

 May is a long-term champion of woodland as a haven and "corridor" for wildlife—both in Surrey, where he has a house, and elsewhere.
 In 2012, he bought land threatened by building development at Bere Regis, Dorset, and, in 2013 and with the enthusiastic support of local villagers, initiated a project to create an area of woodland, now called May's Wood (or "the Brian May Wood").
 The wood consists of 157 acres, formerly under the plough, planted by May's team of co-workers with 100,000 trees.
 May's Wood is said to be flourishing.

 In 2013, a new species of the genus Heteragrion (Odonata: Zygoptera) from Brazil was named Heteragrion brianmayi—one of four Heteragrion flatwing damselflies named after the bandmates, paying tribute to the 40th anniversary of Queen's founding.

 May experienced a small heart attack in May 2020.
 It required the insertion of three stents into three blocked arteries.
 May said he had been "very near death".

-In December 2021, May revealed that he had tested positive for COVID-19.
-He compared his illness to "the worst flu you could imagine" and implored people to get vaccinated, stating that he didn't think he would have recovered as well if he hadn't received a full vaccination and booster shot.
+In September 2024, he stated that he had suffered a minor stroke which rendered him temporarily without use of his left arm, though May said he was still able to play guitar.